£47.50 £50.00

 TECHNICAL INFO

-Sachs-Maillard Course freewheel, hailing from France and dating back to 1981.
-Made from steel and weighing in at 385 grams.
+3TTT Record Strada handlebar stem (or gooseneck if you prefer), hailing from Italy and in production during the 1970s.
+Made from aluminium and weighing in at 252 grams - pretty lightweight for a stem at that time.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO